matt404/Pointing.Poker/README.md

 First install the dependencies:

-* PointingPoker requires Redis, some options include:  1) You can install redis server on your local host or 2) run redis from a container.
+* PointingPoker requires Redis, some options include:
+  1. You can install redis server on your local host, or
+  2. Run redis from a container.

 **Ubuntu Instructions**